-- Offer a gardening experience where there is a significant people and plant interaction for the population served
+- Offer a gardening experience where there is significant people and plant interaction for the population served

 - Be used for job-training, skill-building, food growing, socialization skills, improved quality of life, stress reduction, environmental education, or any other possibility that can be gained by working in nature.